Naidantu/bmggum/README.md

 ## Example

-This is a basic example which shows you how to prepare data, fit the model, extract and plot results.
+This is a basic example that shows you how to prepare data, fit the model, extract and plot results.

 ``` r